-- Appearance: Follows the LTC dress code using appropriate dress, grooming, and hygiene, and wears regulation uniform. - Attitude: Shows positive attitude; willing to cooperate; accepts constructive criticism. - Preparedness: Has needed materials and supplies to complete assignments; comes ready to learn; prioritizes tasks and time for the day. - Productivity: Stays on task; utilizes time constructively; when finishes assignment and is waiting for further instructions, finds appropriate materials and continues studying.
+• Appearance: Follows the LTC dress code using appropriate dress, grooming, and hygiene, and wears regulation uniform.

+- Attitude: Shows positive attitude; willingness to cooperate; accepts constructive criticism. - Preparedness: Has needed materials and supplies to complete assignments; comes ready to learn; prioritizes tasks and time for the day. - Productivity: Stays on task; utilizes time constructively; instructions, finds appropriate materials and continues studying.